worldline/angular-training/docs/src/directives/README.md

 ## Property binding

-To bind to an HTML element or component's property, enclose it in square brackets `[]`.
+To bind an HTML element to a component's property, enclose it in square brackets `[]`.
 The brackets, `[]`, cause Angular to evaluate the right-hand side of the assignment as a dynamic expression.
 Without the brackets, Angular treats the right-hand side as a string literal and sets the property to that static value. `[]` is the syntax for one-way data binding with data flowing from the component to the template.

 ```html
 <a [href]="url">Link</a>